red-collar-official/flutter_kore/README.md

 Important note:

-If you are using VSCode you can install extension to generate interactor and view folders for this architecture.
+If you using VSCode then to quickly generate files for this architecture use [Mvvm-Redux-Gen VSCode extension](https://gitlab.rdclr.ru/flutter/mvvm-redux-vs-code-gen-plugin/)